madetech/blog/posts/no-uncle-of-mine.md

 white men are over represented.
 Thus the need for our community, in particular its more privileged members, to stand up and denounce points of view such as the one expressed by Damore.
-Failure in doing so will continue to make this community unwelcoming for under representended folks.
+Failure in doing so will continue to make this community unwelcoming for under represented folks.

-This is why Stan's stance was probably the most toxic thing a prominent white men in the community could have said.
+This is why Stan's stance was probably the most toxic thing a prominent white man in the community could say.
 As such Stan should stop complaining about the quality of the feedback he received, and instead start asking himself some questions as to why people sent him mostly aggressive or condescending tweets.